Mt. Lebanon High School

 Mt.
 Lebanon High School is a four-year, comprehensive high school located in Mt.
-Lebanon, Pennsylvania, with an enrollment of 1,801 students in grades 9–12 for the 2020–2021 school year.
+Lebanon, Pennsylvania, a suburb of Pittsburgh.
+It serves as the only high school in the Mt.
+Lebanon School District and has an enrollment of 1,789 students in grades 9–12 for the 2025–2026 school year.
 Its mascot is the Blue Devil.

 History

 The school was originally built in 1927, and was described after being built as one of the most advanced schools in the state.
 The school had two additions added in 1956 and 1957.
 Ground was broken in 1970 for an addition, which was completed in 1972.
-This addition added another six story building connected to the original building, an arts wing connected to the auditorium, and a new gymnasium.
-Ninth grade students were added to the school due to overcrowding at the junior high schools.
+This addition added another six-story building connected to the original building, an arts wing connected to the auditorium, and a new gymnasium.
+Ninth grade students were later added to the school due to overcrowding at the junior high schools.

-In 2012, construction started for the Science Wing and a new Athletic Building that includes a new pool, a main gym, two smaller gyms, and an exercise center.
+In 2012, construction started for the Science Wing and a new Athletic Building that included a new pool, a main gym, two smaller gyms, and an exercise center.
 Remaining portions of the school that were renovated include the 1930 wing on Cochran Road, the Auditorium, and Fine Arts Wing.
 These were completed in 2017.

-The old South Gym was renovated into the Center Court, which functions as the cafeteria, and is located to be accessible from all main courses.
+In addition, the old South Gym was renovated into the Center Court, which functions as the cafeteria, and is located to be accessible from all main courses.

 Athletics

 The sports teams compete in the Western Pennsylvania Interscholastic Athletic League - District 7 of the PIAA.
 The teams go by the name "Blue Devils" and the school mascot is the Blue Devil.
 The student section is known as the Devil's Den.

 The high school has a sports rivalry with Upper St. Clair High School.
+The schools are neighboring communities, with Upper St. Clair High School around 3 mi south of Mt.
+Lebanon High School.

+In 2021, Mt.
+Lebanon football coach Bob Palko was awarded the Don Shula NFL High School Coach of the Year Award, following an undefeated season, winning the WPIAL 6A title, and the PIAA 6A state title.
+Palko led Mt.
+Lebanon to a spot in the national rankings.